 TC = LDL-C + HDL-C + VLDL-C

-Labs measures HDL cholesterol by separating other lipoprotein fractions.
-High-density lipoprotein cholesterol (HDL-C) quantify cholesterol in HDL particles.
+Labs measures HDL cholesterol by separating HDL lipoproteins from other lipoprotein fractions and measure the cholesterol in the HDL particles.

 Most labs use Friedewald formula to calculate LDL cholesterol.

 Most labs estimate the concentration of low-density lipoprotein cholesterol using Friedewald formula as below:

 This formula is based on the typical composition of VLDL.
 This formula is useful only if the triglyceride is within 100 to 400 mg/dl or 1.129 to 4.516 mmol/l.
 Otherwise, it will give the wrong LDL-C number.